-(6) I still loved what I did.
+(6) I was a very public failure, and I even thought about running away from the valley.
+But something slowly began to dawn on me - I still loved what I did.
 The turn of events at Apple had not changed that one bit.
 I had been rejected, but I was still in love.
 And so I decided to start over.